SOME RECENT NEWSPAPER STORIES

 Scouts help with tornado relief

-Three Boy Scout Troops from DeKalb and Sycamore traveled to Washington, Ill., after Christmas to do tornado relief work.
-Scouts from Troop 13, sponsored by the DeKalb Moose Lodge 586; Troop 18, sponsored by the Sycamore Sportsman's Club; and Troop 33, sponsored by First Lutheran Church in DeKalb participated in the trip.
+Boy Scout Troops from DeKalb and Sycamore traveled to Washington, Ill., after Christmas to do tornado relief work.
+Troop 13 - DeKalb Moose Lodge 586; Troop 18 - Sycamore Sportsman's Club; and Troop 33 - First Lutheran Church in DeKalb participated in the trip.